 COVID-19 understandably weighs heavily on everyone’s thoughts right now, and while staying home trying to keep themselves occupied, many are turning to brands for a sense of normalcy at this time.
 No matter the industry, businesses are in a unique position to offer some comfort to their customers.
 Make sure to inform your customers that your business is following all CDC and state health guidelines, along with whatever other steps you may be taking to protect their health.
-Additionally, double down on your communication efforts on your blogs, social media, Google My Business posts, and other channels available to you.
+Additionally, double down on your communication efforts on your blogs, social media, Google Business Profile posts, and other channels available to you.
 Being a “friendly face” to your customers online shows you care and builds their trust.
 For franchises, where the hours or other details may be different from other locations under the same brand, it’s especially important to reassure your customers that you’re on top of all the recent challenges and changes.

 2. Keep Your Employees Healthy

 Your employees are a crucial component of your business.
-At this time, many of them are risking their health every day to come into work and keeping your business operational.
-Make sure to follow all guidelines and take any additional steps possible to protect their health and mental wellbeing during this crisis.
+At this time, many of them are risking their health every day to come into work and keep your business operational.
+Make sure to follow all guidelines and take any additional steps possible to protect their health and mental well-being during this crisis.
 Be flexible with employees who may have children home from school or older family members to take care of and consider implementing a work from home policy for your employees if possible.
 Unhappy and anxious employees cannot perform their best work and your business will suffer as a result.
 Making their health and safety a priority will not only help to keep your business flowing as smoothly as possible, but this support also shows the public that you value your employees.
 It showcases your organization’s values and helping your franchise reputation management efforts.